foundriesio/docs/source/reference-manual/ota/production-targets.rst

     Production devices can only be updated to production targets.
     The opposite is also true, production targets can only be installed on production devices.
-    From the TUF perspective these are two isolated sets of updates.
+    From the TUF perspective CI versus production TUF targets comprise two isolated sets of updates.

     Within a scope of below paragraphs a term "device" always means a "production device".